COSC3020/fibonacci-invariants-ross223/README.md

 equal to the total number of fibonacci numbers in the array.
 As the recusions happens i is incremented by 1 and the next fibonacci number is added to the array making the statement true again until the recusion is done.

+## Sources

+The lecture slides and the video was really helpful for clarification on the invariant